 Armand giggled with each thrust of his muscled arms.
-Sam was tempted to reach out and feel his hardness through his shorts but resisted.
+It tempted Sam to reach out and feel his hardness through his shorts but she resisted.

 “Oh, he said, my family name.
-It is Italian Somali, a land on the far East coast of Africa, but I wasn’t born there, and my mother’s Sicilian.”
+It is Italian Somali, on the far East coast of Africa, but I wasn’t born there, and my mother’s Sicilian.”

-He was giggling again.
-She gave him a sinister look and struggled a bit feeling frantic.
+He giggled again.
+She gave him a sinister look and struggled feeling frantic.

-When he finally released her she sat up, breathing hard.
+When he released her she sat up, breathing hard.
 He was laughing at her!

-She turned on her hands and knees to get up off the floor, but he grabbed her by the butt and held her tight.
-He touched her sex with his fingers lightly, just enough to make her want him.
-All Sam could think of was Enough!
-Please take me!
+She turned on her hands and knees to get off the floor, but he grabbed her hips and held her tight.
+He touched between her legs with his fingers, just enough to make her want him.
+All Sam could think of was Enough with the teasing!

 But no, he wanted to play games.
-She was thinking of how he’d teased her last night at the club, and she was beginning to understand his methodology.
-She recalled his smoothness on the dance floor and intuited that he was naturally a great lover.
+Thinking of how he’d teased her last night at the club, she began to understand his method.
+Recalling his smoothness on the dance floor she sensed he was a great lover.

-Armand must have understood, and he stopped the play.
-He came up to her face to face, looked into her eyes, pointed to her beauty mark and declared, “This spot belongs to ME now, understand Johnson?”
+Armand sensed her hesitancy and stopped the play.
+He moved up to her face to face, looked in her eyes and pointed to her beauty mark, then declared, “This spot belongs to ME now, understand Johnson?”

-She nodded.
-He was pleased; laughing and giggling joyfully as he relaxed somewhat and marched to the kitchen to pour the coffee.
+She nodded, and Armand laughed as he relaxed somewhat and marched to the kitchen to pour the coffee.

 He gave her a tour of the large house inside and out.
-It was situated on a ridge overlooking a canyon on one side, and a view of the avocado orchards on the other.
+The house sat on a ridge overlooking a canyon on one side, with a view of the avocado orchards on the other.

-“I bought the property purely for speculation and had it built.
-I like it so much I decided to live in it until it sells.”
+“I bought the property for speculation and had it built.
+I like it so much I will live in here until she sells.”

 “Why don’t you just keep it since you like so much?”

-“I’ll drive to my apartment in T.O. and change clothes… after should I come directly to you?”
+“I’ll drive to my apartment in T.O. and change clothes… after, should I come to Westlake?

 His house backed up to the lake.
 It had a boat launch she could see from the front curb.
-This was very different from the Santa Paula estate, less remote considering the wildness of the canyon where homes were tucked in seemingly set purposely to feel the remoteness of wilderness life.
+This differed greatly from the Santa Paula estate, less remote considering the wildness of the canyon where homes were tucked in built to feel the remoteness of wilderness life.
 She stepped into the lake house with a cloistered feeling of intimacy.
 It was compact and cool and dark instead of wild and bright.
 She spun around noting his personal possessions and collections, a bookcase she was dying to peruse, a fish tank, photos of his children, even his ex-wife’s photo with the children; Armand’s family in Somalia.

 He led her up the dark twisting stairway to his personal bedroom suite where she spied his closet full of expensive suits and Italian shoes.
-This was the brightest room in the house with french doors that opened out to a veranda with a view of the lake, gauze curtains billowing under the breeze.
-This is where he sleeps she thought as she stared into his brightly tiled bathroom…and where he bathes.
+The brightest room in the house with French doors that opened out to a veranda with a view of the lake, gauze curtains billowing under the breeze.
+This is where he sleeps she thought as she stared into his bright tiled bathroom…and where he bathes.

-This was a new Armand.
-Of course, she didn’t really know him at all, and she hesitated to intrude in his personal space.
+A different Armand, she didn’t know him at all and hesitated to intrude in his personal space.
 He had mentioned inviting her children to a picnic next Sunday, and she wondered if he would invite his son and daughter too.

 “My son is still too young, but perhaps my daughter would like to meet your boy and girl one day.”

-Well.
-For such an intimate home, it seemed to be lacking in lightness or joy.
+For such an intimate home, it was lacking in in lightness and joy.
 Perhaps, she thought, bringing the children would liven the up the place.

-“Let’s get out of here,” he said. ” I need to pick up some groceries, and then we can go for that run!”
+“Let’s get out of here, I need to pick up some groceries, and then we can go for that run!”

 He hadn’t touched her.
 He looked at his watch.
 “It’s still early, let’s say before supper when the sun is setting, my favorite time of day in the canyon.
 I’ll be up there by four-ish.
 I’ll leave the garage door open, so just come in the kitchen door.”

-She drove to Caroline’s to lighten her spirits a bit.
+She drove to Caroline’s to lighten her spirits.
 Samantha needed to talk about her incredible evening with Armand.
-Her sister knew how to give her the cheerleader treatment.
+Her sister knew how to give her cheerleader treatment.

 Sam showed up at the canyon house all revived wearing her workout shorts and a tank top with tennis shoes and a bottle of wine from Caroline’s collection.

 His mighty thighs were sturdy as tree trunks.
-His magnificent physique was the result of his endless energy.
+His magnificent physique resulted from his endless energy.
 She wondered how old he was.
-Older than me, and very fit.
+Older than me and very fit.

 He opened the door to the garage, trotted out and began to run up the street in front of the house.
 She followed as close as she could.

-She panted, “How often do you do this?
+“How often do you do this?” she panted.

 “I run five miles every day” he answered as he trotted along ahead of her.

-Sam had no idea if she could or even wanted to, but she was up to giving it a try.
-She knew she was good for short bursts, even held the record for 50-yard dash in high school.
-She was in good shape from dancing and playing tennis, but she couldn’t keep up with Armand.
+Sam did not understand if she could or even wanted to, but she was up to trying it.
+She was good for short bursts, even held the record for 50-yard dash in high school and was in good shape from dancing and playing tennis, but she couldn’t keep up with Armand.

-She’d ran about 2.5 miles before giving out.
+Samantha ran about 2.5 miles before giving out.
 When he made his turn to run back up the hill, he said, “Johnson, get on my back!”
-He carried her uphill all the way back up to the house!
+He carried her uphill to the house!

 She wondered at the difference in his mood since she’d left him at the lake house earlier.

-Samantha opened the wine and Armand made her stay put at the island while he prepped a caesar salad.
-Oh, how she admired a man who was comfortable in the kitchen!
+Samantha opened the wine and Armand made her stay put at the counter while he prepped a caesar salad.
+Oh, how she admired a man comfortable in the kitchen!
 His energy level spiked while they talked and learned more about each other.
-She was surprised that he made his usual living not just as a real estate entrepreneur, but as a tech for a medical company selling radiological diagnostic equipment to hospitals.
+It surprised her that he made his usual living not just as a real estate entrepreneur, but as a tech for a medical company selling radiological diagnostic equipment to hospitals.

-Armand opened a bottle of delicious oaky chardonnay…her personal favorite.
+Armand opened a bottle of delicious oaky chardonnay.
+Her favorite.
 She set the red aside and sipped the white.

-They were having fun while he cooked and Sam set dishes for them on the bar where they would eat since there was no dining table or chairs.
+While He cooked Sam set dishes for them on the bar where they would eat since there was no dining table or chairs.